 The Talmud relates to us that when the great rabbi and leader of Israel, Yochanan ben Zakai, felt death approaching, he was concerned and wept.
 His disciples, who were gathered at his bedside, attempted to comfort him by pointing out his great merit as being the leader of Israel during the awful time of the destruction of the Second Temple.
 He in turn told them: “I do not know which path I will be led upon – whether to eternal life or not.”
 Yochanan ben Zakai made one of the most fateful decisions in Jewish history when the Roman general and future emperor Vespasian gave him a choice of wishes that the general would fulfill.

 The great and holy Rabbi Yochanan chose the preservation of and protection for the Torah academy located in the town of Yavneh.
 This choice, as it played itself out over the millennia of Jewish life, proved to be wise and the ultimate salvation of the Jewish people.
-However, Rabbi Yochanan was unable to know this at the time he made the choice shortly thereafter, at the time of his passing.
+However, Rabbi Yochanan was unable to know this at the time he made the choice.
 He was always in doubt, uncertain as to which path he would now be led upon.
 The problem with the hard choices that we are always forced to make in life is that we are never quite sure that the choice that was made was really the correct one in terms of our legacy and mission.

 The world generally and the Jewish people particularly, are now faced with having to make a number of hard choices.
 The American election, the Mideast turmoil, the rise of anti-Semitism and anti-Israel sentiments and actions, the future, if any, of diplomatic efforts here regarding the Palestinians, the reaction of traditional Judaism in all of its various factions and the sea change in values and lifestyle that now engulf us – all of these and many other issues present us with very difficult choices.